Upper middle class: Values

-Political ideology is not found to be correlated with social class; however, a statistical relationship is seen between the level of one's educational attainment and one's likelihood of subscribing to a particular political ideology.
+Political ideology is not correlated with social class.
 In terms of income, liberals tend to be tied with pro-business conservatives.
 Most mass affluent households tend to be more right-leaning on fiscal issues but more left-leaning on social issues.
-The majority, between 50% and 60%, of households with incomes above $50,000 overall, not all of whom are upper middle class, supported the Republican Party in the 2000, 2004, and 2006 elections.
-Those with postgraduate degrees who work in academia statistically favor the Democratic Party.
-For example, in 2005, 72% of surveyed full-time faculty members at four-year institutions, the majority of whom would be considered upper middle class, identified themselves as liberal.
+The majority, between 50% and 60%, of households with incomes above $50,000 overall, not all of whom are upper-middle class, supported the Republican Party in the 2000, 2004, and 2006 elections.

-The upper middle class is often the dominant group to shape society and bring social movements to the forefront.
-Movements such as the peace movement, the anti-nuclear movement, environmentalism, the anti-smoking movement, and even in the past with blue laws and the temperance movement have been in large part (although not solely), products of the upper middle class.
-Some claim this is because this is the largest class (and the lowest class) with any true political power for change, while others claim some of the more restrictive social movements (such as with smoking and drinking) are based upon "saving people from themselves."
+The upper-middle class is often the group that creates popular social movements, such as the peace movement, the anti-nuclear movement, environmentalism, the anti-smoking movement, and in the past the blue laws and the temperance movement.
+Some people claim that this is because it is the largest class (and also the lowest class) to have any economic power to fund campaigns for change, whilst others claim that it is because of their self-assumed moral responsibility to "save [less intelligent] people from themselves".

-British upper middle class
+British upper-middle class

-The upper middle class in Britain traditionally consists of the educated professionals who were born into higher-income backgrounds, such as legal professionals, executives, and surgeons.
-This stratum, in England, traditionally uses Received Pronunciation natively.
-A typical Mosaic geodemographic type for this group would be cultural leadership.
-It is also usually assumed that this class is most predominant in the home counties of South East England and the more affluent boroughs of London.
-Children of this group are often educated at a preparatory school until about 13 years old and then at one of the "major" or "minor" British public schools which will typically charge fees of at least £11,500 per year per pupil (as of 2013) followed by studying at post-graduation level.
+The British upper-middle class consists of people who were educated at a private preparatory school and a private public school, and who have a high degree of autonomy in their work and an income within the highest tax bracket.
+Most of its members use Received Pronunciation.